akasprak/akasprak-website/content/home/projects.md

 widget_id: projects
 headless: true
 weight: 65
-title: Current Projects
+title: Featured Projects
-subtitle: ""
+subtitle: A subset of the research and teaching projects I'm working on at the moment
 active: true
 content:
   page_type: project